tameney22/search-index-action/README.md

-# Search Index JSON Generator Action
+# [GitHub Action] Search Index JSON Generator

-This action parses xml documents and creates a search index for use in lunr.js.
+This action parses xml documents and creates a search index for use in lunr.js by the [HUON D'AUVERGNE DIGITAL ARCHIVE](https://www.huondauvergne.org/) project ([GitHub Repo](https://github.com/SteveWLU/hda)).

 ## Inputs